-Indians keep sights on engineering despite threat to H1B visa
+Indians keep sights on engineering despite threat to H-1B visa

 Mumbai, India (CNN)They're harder to get into than Harvard, Yale or Oxford.

-India's 23 elite engineering schools attract millions of applications each year and less than 1% of applicants are successful.
+India's 23 elite engineering schools attract more than a million applications each year and less than 1% of applicants are successful.

 Traditionally seen as a ticket to a plum job in the US, the appeal of Institutes of Technology (IIT) hasn't been diminished by US President Donald Trump's "hire American" policy -- at least yet.

-"It may impact engineering jobs for Indians in the US, but I know that global demand for IIT graduates will be sustained -- in other countries too," says Naman Narang, an 17-year-old student from Mumbai, who took the national test for admission last month.
+"It may impact engineering jobs for Indians in the US, but I know that global demand for IIT graduates will be sustained -- in other countries too," says Naman Narang, an 17-year-old student from Mumbai, who took the national test for admission In April.

 He's hopeful that, by the time he graduates in five years, "there might be another American president with revised policies."